JamWardy/aro-hardware1/README.md

 # hardwarelab
-hardware lab for aro 2023.
+hardware lab for advanced robotics at the University of Edinburgh

 To get started, simply clone the repository to you local DICE machine: